No leaks: Cushy job offers for discarded Trump staffers

 - Glacier latest US park to be scorched by Western wildfires VIEW

-Keith Schiller, the president’s former bodyguard who served for eight months as director of Oval Office operations, has been paid the same $15,000 by the Republican National Committee as a security consultant for its national convention — in 2020 in Charlotte.
-John McEntee, Trump’s former personal aide, is paid 14,000 a month by the Trump re-election campaign.
+Keith Schiller, the president’s former bodyguard who served for eight months as director of Oval Office operations, has been paid the same $15,000 a month by the Republican National Committee as a security consultant for its national convention — in 2020 in Charlotte.
+John McEntee, Trump’s former personal aide, is paid $14,000 a month by the Trump re-election campaign.
 One-time Trump campaign manager Corey Lewandowski joined Pence’s Great America PAC in May, and former press secretary Sean Spicer was announced in June to replace him as the “senior advisor and spokesman” for pro-Trump super PAC America First Action.

 Now she has released a book filled with unsavory White House inside stories — Trump says the ones about him are false — and has been playing recordings of the president and others on TV.
-That’s exactly what he wanted to avoid, and his presidential campaign filed an arbitration action against her on Wednesday, alleging she had breached a confidentiality agreement she had signed.
+That’s exactly what he wanted to avoid, and his presidential campaign filed an arbitration action against her Tuesday, alleging she had breached a confidentiality agreement she had signed.

 The outside groups have also become magnets for Trump backers who were not brought into the administration, like Katrina Pierson and Trump daughter-in-law Lara Trump.